 - Cook the noodles according to package directions until al dente.
 Just before removing from heat, plunge the box choy into the water. then drain and transfer to a serving bowl.

-- Combine with the remaining ingredients and toss together.
-Serve at once.
+- Combine with the remaining ingredients (except optional sriracha) and toss together.

 Here are lots more easy recipes for vegan pasta & noodles.